elysium1499/DataVisualizationProject2025/src/1global-trends.md

 <br>

 <div>
 The first chart presents a time-series line graph that illustrates the number of flights per day over the span of several years.
 What makes this chart immediately striking is the visible collapse in flight volumes around March–April 2020—corresponding precisely to the global onset of the COVID-19 pandemic.
-The red dashed line offers a clear temporal anchor, making it easy to contextualize the dramatic dip.

-As we progress past this low point, the chart reveals a slow but steady recovery in flight activity.
+The red dashed line offers a clear temporal anchor, making it easy to contextualize the dramatic dip. <br>As we progress past this low point, the chart reveals a slow but steady recovery in flight activity.
 Users can toggle between a smooth and linear line to better discern seasonal fluctuations or general trends.
 What’s particularly useful is the ability to filter by airline and destination, allowing the viewer to zoom in on how specific carriers or cities were impacted.
 Note that the scale adjusts dynamically when filtering.
 </div>

 ```js